HeapSpace/website/content/manifest/body.en.md

 {{% flex-column-2 %}}
 ### A community, not an organisation.

-Our projects aim at one thing: development of the regional tech scene.
-So, Heapspace is not just an organisation, but a community that rests on direct contacts with its members.
+Heapspace is not just an organisation, but a community that rests on direct contacts with its members.
+We listen and understand actual problems, but we also recognize the opportunities of the regional tech environment.
 {{% /flex-column-2 %}}
 {{< /flex >}}